 The United States Attorney’s Office for the Western District of North Carolina derives its criminal jurisdiction over cases originating from the Qualla Boundary from Title 18, United States Code, Sections 1152 and 1153.
 This jurisdiction is often (but not always) concurrent with the Cherokee Tribal Court and the state courts of North Carolina.

-Don Gast serves as the Tribal Liaison for the United States Attorney’s Office for the Western District of North Carolina.
-As Tribal Liaison, he prosecutes all federal crimes arising from the Qualla Boundary and consults and coordinates with tribal justice officials, victim advocates, and law enforcement to address any issues involving the prosecution of criminal cases in Indian country.
+AUSA Scott serves as the Tribal Liaison for the United States Attorney’s Office for the Western District of North Carolina.
+As Tribal Liaison, he prosecutes all federal crimes arising from the Qualla Boundary and consults and coordinates with tribal justice officials, victim advocates, and law enforcement to address any issues involving the prosecution of criminal cases in Indian Country.
 In that role he has prosecuted all manner of violent crimes, including murder, aggravated assault, and sex crimes.